-Getting a new boiler on finance could be an option for homeowners looking for added flexibility for their purchase.
+Financing a new boiler could be a good option for homeowners who want more options with their purchase.

-Buying a condensing boiler can be expensive, so if a one-off payment is not an option for you, we could introduce you to our finance lender who may be able to evaluate whether any other finance options are available to you.
+Since condensing boilers are expensive, if one-time payment is not an option for you, we will refer you to our finance lender, who can determine if any other financing options are available.

-Paying for a boiler on finance means you can spread the cost into manageable monthly payments, instead of paying for it all at once.
-0% APR means you can buy a boiler, interest free boiler, with no additional charges you will only pay for the boiler and its installation in your home.
+Buying a boiler on credit helps you to spread out the cost over a number of months rather than paying it all at once.
+With a 0% APR, you can buy an interest free boiler with interest and no secret fees; you’ll just have to pay for the boiler and Condensing boiler installation in your house.

 Condensing Boiler Installation

-In a condensing boiler, heat existing in the flue gasses can be captured and ‘recycled’ back into the heating system and used to preheat the cold water entering the boiler.
-During this process, the temperature of the flue gas is rapidly reduced from around 130℃ to 50℃.
+The heat contained in flue gases in a condensing boiler can be recycled back into the heating system and used to preheat the cold water entering the boiler.
+During this operation, the temperature of the flue gas is rapidly reduced from around 130°C to 50°C.